 properties on the object.
 If you create an instance of an object

 foo, you can just say,

-name property on that object, even though you never defined
+that object, even though you never defined a

-name property for that object before.
-You can also add
+property for that object before.
+You can also add functions to an

 Frank Sommers: You mentioned E4X, ActionScript's native XML support.
 What advantages does E4X provide over other XML processing APIs?